Authors note: The game is always changing so it is past time to add some of the new info to the guide. I have updated information in italics.

 2. Heal the tank; a dead tank is a soon to be dead mini.

-3. Heal the cappy; he can rez you (hopefully he is saving his rez for you or the tank)
+3. Heal the cappy; he can rez you (hopefully he is saving his rez for you or the tank), and RK (their Do Not Fall only works if they are alive).

 4. Heal the rest.
 You can rez them when it’s convenient.